OUR POLICIES

 (Use the incident referral form below)

 6.2.
-In the case that a child or young person discloses any information regarding abuse that they may have suffered, the information should be passed onto the INSPIRE Squash Academy or your Club Welfare Officer.
-If the Club Welfare Officer is not available, or concerns relate to the INSPIRE Squash Academy, any urgent concerns should be passed on to England Squash at safesquash@englandsquash.com or the relevant social services authority or the Police.
+In the case that a child or young person discloses any information regarding abuse that they may have suffered, the information should be passed onto the Inspire Squash Academy or your Club Welfare Officer.
+If the Club Welfare Officer is not available, or concerns relate to the Inspire Squash Academy, any urgent concerns should be passed on to England Squash at safesquash@englandsquash.com or the relevant social services authority or the Police.

 How to Record a Disclosure

 7.1.
-Make a note of what the person has said using his or her own words as soon as practicable and complete an Incident Form, submit to the INSPIRE Squash Academy or your Club Welfare Officer.
+Make a note of what the person has said using his or her own words as soon as practicable and complete an Incident Form, submit to the Inspire Squash Academy or your Club Welfare Officer.
 The incident referral form can be found below.

 7.2.
 Describe the circumstances in which the disclosure came about.